-- · more efficient pen filling
+- more efficient pen filling

 - better sheep exit

-- · raised board
+- raised board

-- good floors.
+- · good floors.

 The main thing is to raise efficiency, and therefore reduce the cost of shearing.
 The aim should be 150-200 sheep shorn per day for one shed staff (other than shearers).

-Have the staff working smarter, not harder and having the time to pay attention to clip preparation.
+Have staff working smarter not harder, with time to pay attention to clip preparation.